tailaiwang/BlockCraft/README.md

 ##### Navidur Rahman, Hamza Saqib, Tailai Wang
 Minecraft: A Java Remake

-This is a Minecraft Remake done entirely from Scratch!
+This is a Minecraft Remake done entirely from scratch!
 We utilized resources from the Minecraft WIKI to complete this project!

 There are two versions of our game.
 The first is 3-D in with only linear movement, while the other is 3-D with full angular rotation.
 The angular rotation version is slightly buggy, so we reccomend running the linear